 The U8/U10 Weekend Program meets Saturdays and Sundays from early December to late March.
 Participants must be able to ski challenging trails such as Nose Dive (easier black diamond runs).
 The Weekend program includes training during Christmas and February school vacation weeks, and on Friday afternoons from January to late-March (60 days on snow!).
 U10 athletes are also invited to participate in additional training through our Tuesday afternoon program (up to 75 total days on snow!).
 Vermont Alpine Racing Association (VARA) establishes a schedule of four or five races throughout Northern Vermont.
 Attendance at these Giant Slalom (GS) and Slalom (SL) races is optional, but highly encouraged for our Weekend Program athletes.
 Participation in these races requires VARA & USSA licenses.

-The Sunday program meets one day per week from mid-December to late March and is designed as a first introduction to ski racing.
+The Saturday program meets one day per week from mid-December to late March and is designed as a first introduction to ski racing.
 The primary focus of the program is to allow kids to learn through free skiing and drills, interacting with various coaches and peers.
-There is an introduction to skiing in gates and courses, and Sunday Program athletes may participate in MMSCA Club races at Stowe, but there is no travel to races at other venues in this group, and VARA and USSA licenses are NOT required.
+There is an introduction to skiing in gates and courses, and Saturday Program athletes may participate in MMSCA Club races at Stowe, but there is no travel to races at other venues in this group, therefore VARA and USSA licenses are NOT required.